Charles Darwin Research Station

+Field station

+The Charles Darwin Research Station (CDRS) (Estación Científica Charles Darwin, ECCD) is a biological research station operated by the Charles Darwin Foundation.
+It is located on the shore of Academy Bay in the village of Puerto Ayora on Santa Cruz Island in the Galapagos Islands, with satellite offices on Isabela and San Cristóbal islands.
 In Puerto Ayora, Santa Cruz Island, Ecuadorian and foreign scientists work on research and projects for conservation of the Galápagos terrestrial and marine ecosystems.
 The Research Station, established in 1959 and dedicated in 1964, has a natural history interpretation center and also carries out educational projects in support of conservation of the Galápagos Islands, and in support of external researchers visiting the islands to conduct field work.

 Objectives and work

 The objectives of the CDRS is to conduct scientific research and environmental education for conservation.
 The Station has a team of over a hundred scientists, educators, volunteers, research students, and support staff from all over the world.

 Scientific research and monitoring projects are conducted at the CDRS in conjunction and cooperation with its chief partner, the Galápagos National Park Directorate (GNPD), which functions as the principal government authority in charge of conservation and natural resource issues in the Galapagos.

 The work of the CDRS has as its main objectives: